 What is osteodystrophy?

-Also known as Scottish Fold osteochondrodysplasia (SFOCD), osteodystrophy is an inherited condition which affects cartilage and bone throughout the body.
+Also known as Scottish Fold osteochondrodysplasia (SFOCD), osteodystrophy is an inherited condition that affects cartilage and bone throughout the body.
 It is characterised by skeletal deformities which include folded ears, short, thick and inflexible tails, abnormal feet and joints, and fusion of the bones in severely affected cats.

 Any cat with folded ears will be affected with osteodystrophy to a greater or lesser extent and will develop arthritis.
 The GCCF in the UK and FIFe in Europe have banned the breed due to welfare concern.